Suor/funcy/docs/seqs.rst

 This functions are aimed at manipulating finite and infinite sequences of values.
 Some functions have two flavors: one returning list and other returning possibly infinite iterator, the latter ones follow convention of prepending ``i`` before list-returning function name.

-When working with sequences, see also :mod:`py:itertools` standard module.
+When working with sequences, see also :mod:`py3:itertools` standard module.
 Funcy reexports and aliases some functions from it.

 Generate